vpilat/arewewebyet/content/topics/services.md

 [extra]

 intro = "The modern web development stack doesn't only need a web-server but is often built on a range of external services to provide specific features, from worker queues to search and pubsub.
-Rust support for these is certainly not the greatest, but there are popular crates for the most popular services."
+There are many mature crates for popular external services.
+For services accessed through a Web API, such as Cloud SDKs, see: [External Web APIs](https://www.arewewebyet.org/topics/web-apis/) and for database support, see: [Databases](https://www.arewewebyet.org/topics/database/)"

-level = 4
+level = 1

-cloud = [
-  "rusoto_core",
-  "azure_sdk_for_rust"
-]

 queues = [
-  "amqp",
-  "beanstalkd",
+  "lapin",
+  "tokio-amqp",
+  "beanstalkc",
   "celery",
-  "kafka",
-  "lapin",
-  "stomp"
+  "rdkafka",
+  "nats",
+  "tmq"
 ]

-queries = [
+data = [
-  "datafusion"
+  "arrow",
+  "arrow-flight",
+  "datafusion",
+  "parquet"
 ]

 search = [